American Association of Teachers of German

-The American Association of Teachers of German is a professional organisation for teachers of German in the United States and Europe.
+The American Association of Teachers of German is a professional organization for teachers of German in the United States and Europe.
 Teachers may be involved in primary, secondary, or university education.
 Additionally, retired and student teachers are welcome.

 AATG sponsors the high school honor society, Delta Epsilon Phi.
 It was founded in Coral Gables, Florida, United States, in 1968, functioning as a branch of the AATG.
 AATG also sponsors the community college honor society Epsilon Phi Delta.

 AATG National German Exam

 The National German Exam is administered each year to over 25,000 high school students of German.
 The exam provides individual diagnostic feedback, rewards students through an extensive regional and national prize program, and creates a sense of accomplishment.
 Exam results provide teachers a means of comparing students in all regions of the country, as well as programmatic data provided to help inform curricular decisions.
 The exam is administered in December and January and results are provided directly to teachers in February.